Chess in Armenia: Recent developments

 On December 12, 2019 the United Nations (UN) designated 20 July as World Chess Day as proposed by the Armenian delegation.
 It marks the date in 1924 when the International Chess Federation was established.

 As of 2021, Armenia's statistics agency recorded 4,969 chess players (including 1,318 females), up from 1,846 (375 females) in 2005 and 184 coaches (including 36 females) up from 87 (17 females) in 2005.

 In August 2022, when he met with the men's team that won a silver medal at the 44th Chess Olympiad, Armenia's Prime Minister Nikol Pashinyan said Armenia should aim to win the World Chess Championship by 2050.
 His government has listed it as a strategic goal for Armenia.

+At the FIDE 100 Awards in September 2024, Armenia was honored as the "Best Male Team".

 Armenian diaspora

 A number of ethnic Armenian chess players have achieved success outside of Armenia.
 Most notably, in 1985, Garry Kasparov, born in Baku, Soviet Azerbaijan to an Armenian mother and Russian Jewish father, became World Champion.
 Although he never represented Armenia and is only half-Armenian, some sources preferred to call him Armenian, partly because his last name is the Russified form of his mother's Armenian last name Kasparyan.

-Other notable Armenian diaspora chess players include Sergei Movsesian (Czech Republic, Slovakia), Yury Dokhoian and David Paravyan (Russia), Levon Ashotovich Grigorian (Uzbekistan), Tatev Abrahamyan, Samuel Sevian, Varuzhan Akobian, Melikset Khachiyan (United States), Dina Kagramanov and Natalia Khoudgarian (Canada), José Bademian Orchanian (Uruguay), Krikor Mekhitarian (Brazil), Knarik Mouradian (Lebanon).
+Other notable Armenian diaspora chess players include Varvara Zargarian (Georgia), Sergei Movsesian (Czech Republic, Slovakia), Yury Dokhoian and David Paravyan (Russia), Levon Ashotovich Grigorian (Uzbekistan), Tatev Abrahamyan, Samuel Sevian, Varuzhan Akobian, Melikset Khachiyan and Levon Aronian (United States), Natalia Khoudgarian (Canada), José Bademian Orchanian (Uruguay), Krikor Mekhitarian (Brazil), Knarik Mouradian (Lebanon), Evgeniya Doluhanova (Ukraine).